xpack-dev-tools/wine-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Prerequisites

 - GNU/Linux Intel 64-bit: any system with **GLIBC 2.27** or higher
-  (like Ubuntu 18 or later, Debian 10 or later, RedHat 8 later, Fedora 29 or later, etc)
+  (like Ubuntu 18 or later, Debian 10 or later, RedHat 8 or later, Fedora 29 or later, etc)

 ## Install